brightbytes/sql-cms/README.md

 - EASY: Add support for uploading local files to a Transform-specified location on S3 on Transform#show; requires a bit of JS on Transform#new & Transform#edit
 - MIDDLING: Add support for transferring files from an SFTP server to the S3 location specified by a data-loading trasform, so that the system can read the raw files provided by SIS DPL customers without a manual copy-over
 - MIDDLING: Add FE coverage (there's none yet - yeah, I suck ... but TTM is more critical at the moment).
-- MIDDLING: Convert the application to an Engine and open-source it, extracting everything BB-specific to dotenv ENV vars.
+- MIDDLING: Convert the application to an Engine and open-source it.
 - DIFFICULT: Implement an S3 browser for the selecting an S3 file on the #create and #edit pages of data-loading Transforms, so S3 URLs needn't be copy/pasted in.
 (The BE work has commenced in `app/models/s3` ... but there just has to be a gem for it ...)

 ### Less Important